The New Children's Museum

-The New Children's Museum is an arts-based children's museum in downtown San Diego, California, whose mission is to "stimulate imagination, creativity and critical thinking in children and families through inventive and engaging experiences with contemporary art".
-The Museum commissions contemporary artists to create room-sized art installations (playscapes) for children to interact with and explore.
-The Museum has collaborated with hundreds of artists since opening in 2008.
-The Museum is housed in a dynamic space designed by visionary and award-winning architect Rob Wellington Quigley and is one of the first green museums in California.
+The New Children's Museum is an arts–based children's museum in downtown San Diego, California, whose mission is to "stimulate imagination, creativity and critical thinking in children and families through inventive and engaging experiences with contemporary art".
+The museum commissions contemporary artists to create room-sized art installations (playscapes) for children to interact with and explore; it has collaborated with hundreds of artists since opening in 2008.
+The museum is housed in a dynamic space designed by architect Rob Wellington Quigley and is one of the first green museums in California.

 History

-The original Museum opened in 1983 in La Jolla as The Children's Museum of San Diego.
-After 10 years, the Museum moved to a downtown warehouse and became Children's Museum/Museo de los Niños.
-In 2008, the Museum reopened as The New Children's Museum – with the word “new” signifying their focus on commissioning contemporary artists to create full scale art installations for children to engage with and explore.
+The original museum opened in 1983 in La Jolla as The Children's Museum of San Diego.
+After 10 years, the museum moved to a downtown warehouse and became Children's Museum/Museo de los Niños.
+In 2008, the museum reopened as The New Children's Museum – with the word “new” signifying their focus on commissioning contemporary artists to create full scale art installations for children to engage with and explore.

 2008

 The New Children's Museum celebrated the opening of its new home located in downtown San Diego's Marina District with a free, community block party.
-The opening exhibition was childsplay, a reference to the art of Allan Kaprow, one of the most important artists to have made work for the Museum in the past.
+The opening exhibition was childsplay, a reference to the art of Allan Kaprow, one of the most important artists to have made work for the museum in the past.
 Artists: Tanya Aguiñiga, Maria Alos, Gustavo Artigas, Lee Boroson, Celeste Boursier-Mougenot, Alberto Caro, Roman de Salvo, Maurycy Gomulicki, Allan Kaprow, Mark Mulroney, Rene Peralta, PUBLIC, Nick Rodrigues, Ernest Silva, Aaron T. Stephan, Diana Thater, Writers Blok with Chor Boogie and Pose 2, Zlatan Vukosavljevic.